dapr/dapr/docs/decision_records/api/API-005-state-store-behavior.md

 ### State store configuration probe

-* An Actions-comptaible state store shall provide an endpoint that answers to configuration probe and returns (among others):
+* An Dapr-comptaible state store shall provide an endpoint that answers to configuration probe and returns (among others):
   * Supported concurrency model
   * Supported consistency model
 * A state store instance shall return the specific configuration of the current instance.
 * It's considered out of scope to require state store to dynamically apply new configurations.

-### Actions
+### Dapr

 * Update state store API spec to reflect above decisions
 * Create backlog of issues to implement above decisions